Snowshoe climb to Lucky Peak from Boise River Wilderness Management Area after a March snowstorm.

 Cervidae Peak is great for a lot of reasons: it's close to Boise, the trail is steep with no switchbacks once you get on the ridge, so you can get a decent work-out in a short amount of time and see some awesome views.
 It's a great opportunity to get a good view of Lucky Peak Reservoir and identify landmarks at the 360 degree view at the top.
 The family Cervidae is a scientific classification that includes deer, elk, moose and reindeer.

-Southeast Ridge route and elevation profile - Cervidae Peak (4,987 feet)
+Southeast Ridge route and summit to trailhead elevation profile - Cervidae Peak (4,987 feet)

 Lucky Peak Lake at bottom of photo - High Bridge over Mores Creek (ID-21) lower left